hierarchical-expressed-semantic-stack/-SFH-DFH-AI-Grounding-Layer-Not-a-Truth-Engine-/README.md

 → Safety / Policy (Block unsafe outputs)
 → Model Output

-yaml
-Copy code

-SFH/DFH does not replace the pipeline — it **stabilizes the first hop**.
+HESS/DFH does not replace the pipeline — it **stabilizes the first hop**.

 ---